How to Create a Master Data Program

 Vel: Structure and connectivity are core components in how to establish a master data program, along with processes and governance programs around them.
 First, start with a process around mastering information.
 In parallel, establish the processes and governance models that will let companies take advantage of master data.
 In terms of mastering supplier information, start by assigning a unique identifier to each entity.
 Dun & Bradstreet’s D-U-N-S Number can be used for that purpose, since it is unique to each company record in our Data Cloud, but any unique identifier will work.
 D‑U‑N‑S is an acronym for Data Universal Numbering System, in which we assign a unique identifier number to established business entities.
-The D‑U‑N‑S Number enables our company to maintain and ensure up-to-date information on more than 330 million business records globally.
+The D‑U‑N‑S Number enables our company to maintain and ensure up-to-date information on more than hundreds of millions of business records globally.
 Basic firmographic information is attached to that record, whether it is part of internal records or it is information obtained through third-party, premastered content.

 Now the same thing can be applied in the compliance process.
 Both compliance and procurement systems' records have the same master data, so there is established connectivity across systems, and it helps ensure compliance.

 Q. What motivates businesses to create a master data structure in the first place?

 Vel: When companies are looking for a new supplier, they want to make sure the one they identify isn’t already a supplier.
 Time is wasted when companies duplicate the process.
 If a company uses the D-U-N-S Number to identify that supplier and also uses it as a way to onboard every new supplier, then it would be flagged as a duplicate supplier record.